Issue a bond

 Credit Enhancement – This is typically a bank or insurer.
 It will often make commercial sense for the Issuer to pay a third party to guarantee the bond issue.
 An insurance company may issue an insurance policy (or financial guarantee) guaranteeing payment of debt service on the bonds, or a bank may issue a Guarantee to underpin the bonds.

 Undertaking a bond issue is a complex financial procedure that calls for expert knowledge in co-ordinating all parties to best serve the Issuer.
-ICS can deliver all requirements to the Issuer and co-ordinate the bond issue.
+ICS can assist its clients deliver all requirements to the Issuer and through our expert partners, co-ordinate the bond issue.
 Taking your offering to the market place and ensuring that your bond issue succeeds to raise your company its financial requirement.

-To discuss the intricacies of undertaking a bond issue and to discuss the benefits that it may hold for your business, please contact us in confidence where our expert team will be pleased to advise and offer the necessary consultations.
+To discuss the intricacies of undertaking a bond issue and to discuss the benefits that it may hold for your business, please contact us in confidence where our expert team will be pleased to advise and offer the necessary consultations and introductions.